FIDE Album 2019-2021

 If the date of publication is in doubt, the directors should ask the composer for evidence.

-Anyone entering compositions by another composer should obtain the agreement of that composer beforehand.
-A composer is entitled to submit joint compositions even if his co-author(s) disagree.
+Anyone entering compositions by another living composer should obtain the agreement of that composer beforehand.
+Compositions by deceased composers may be entered unless it is known that the deceased composers would not be willing to contribute their compositions to the Album.
+A composer is entitled to submit joint compositions even if his co-author(s) disagree. (update 04.02.2022)

 Those who published large numbers of compositions during this period are strongly urged to make a selection consisting of only their very best work.

 A composer may submit to each of the 8 sections (A: twomovers, B: threemovers, C: moremovers, D: endgame studies, E: helpmates, F: selfmates, G: fairies, H: retros) no more than 30 compositions published in the defined three-year period, or up to 3 times the number of his/her compositions that were selected in this section in any previously published album, whichever is greater.